0xkoiner/2024-11-giving-thanks/README.md

-# First Flight #28: GivingThanks
+# First Flight #29: TwentyOne

-- Starts: November 07, 2024 Noon UTC
+- Starts: November 21, 2024 Noon UTC
-- Ends: November 14, 2024 Noon UTC
+- Ends: November 28, 2024 Noon UTC

-- nSLOC: 67
+- nSLOC: 147

 [//]: # "contest-details-open"

 ## About the Project

-About the Project

-GivingThanks is a decentralized platform that embodies the spirit of Thanksgiving by enabling donors to contribute Ether to registered and verified charitable causes.
-Charities can register themselves, and upon verification by the trusted admin, they become eligible to receive donations from generous participants.
-When donors make a donation, they receive a unique NFT as a donation receipt, commemorating their contribution.
-The NFT's metadata includes the donor's address, the date of the donation, and the amount donated.
+The "TwentyOne" protocol is a smart contract implementation of the classic blackjack card game, where users can wager 1 ETH to participate with a chance to double their money!

 ## Actors

-- Admin (Trusted) - Can verify registered charities.
-- Charities - Can register to receive donations once verified.
-- Donors - Can donate Ether to verified charities and receive a donation receipt NFT.
+- Player: The user who interacts with the contract to start and play a game.
+A player must deposit 1 ETH to play, with a maximum payout of 2 ETH upon winning.
+- Dealer: The virtual counterpart managed by the smart contract.
+The dealer draws cards based on game logic.

 [//]: # "contest-details-close"
 [//]: # "scope-open"